matt77hias/2048/README.md

 ```

 ## Design
-This is a brief description of the state (via parameter passing) of the manager and the tile processes and the new messages exchanged between them.
-For a more detailed description, I refer to the actual code and the very extensive logging (possible to enable/disable different items).
+<p align="justify">This is a brief description of the state (via parameter passing) of the manager and the tile processes and the new messages exchanged between them.
+For a more detailed description, I refer to the actual code and the very extensive logging (possible to enable/disable different items).</p>

 ### The state of the manager process
 *	`State`: This variable refers to an atom representing the state the manager process is currently in.
 The manager process can be in one of five possible states: